Skip to main content

 Dataset and scope

-The active dataset is controlled by the current dataset selection.
-The label above the input bar shows which dataset is being searched.
+The active dataset (brain) is controlled by the current breadcrumb selection.
+The label above the input bar shows which brain is being searched.
 Scope selector pills above the input bar control the retrieval target:

 ScopeDescription